World Trade Week Southern California Timeline

 Olympics Opening Ceremony

-During the 1932 Olympics, Los Angeles drew over one million spectators despite the Great Depression, using the global spotlight to boost its international profile and accelerate regional growth—helping transform Southern California into a rising center for commerce and global connectivity.
+During the 1932 Olympic Games, Los Angeles drew more than one million spectators despite the Great Depression, using the global spotlight to boost its international profile and accelerate regional growth.
+The event helped transform Southern California into a rising center for commerce and global connectivity.

 1935